Singapore is one of the most beautiful country in the world. There are so many best places to visit in Singapore with your family and friends.

 32. Sentosa Beaches

 But of course, you can’t miss the must-visit beaches in Singapore, particularly Palawan, Siloso, and Tanjong.
-These attractions, along with the Southernmost Point of Continental Asia, are great beach destinations.
+These 3 beaches, along with the Southernmost Point of Continental Asia, are great beach destinations in Sentosa Island.

 And the best part?
 The beaches are easily accessible via the beach tram, which is a free transport vehicle that takes you to different Sentosa beaches.